 As more and more workforces adopt hybrid and work-from-anywhere models, using the right combination of technologies to create effective meetings can not only enhance productivity, but also promote well-being.
-Using a variety of tech solutions that improve scheduling and time management, communication, and collaboration is key to achieving positive work-life balance.
+Using a variety of tech solutions that improve scheduling and time management, communication, and meetings to improve your work-life balance.

 In a world of constant technological innovation, it can be difficult to determine what’s most helpful to supporting a workforce’s performance.
 As we navigate new work models such as hybrid and work-from-anywhere, this technology must also factor in the importance of protecting employee personal time.
 Meetings can have a major impact on the length of a workday, which affects work-life balance.